What makes ADHD?

 The omega-3 fatty acids found in fish oil are important in the functioning of brain and nerve cells.
 The body itself can not produce omega-3 fatty acids, so people must get them from food, supplements and vitamins.
 It is particularly important for individuals with ADHD, who may have low nutritional levels.

 Protein used to treat ADHD.

 A nutritionally balanced ADHD diet is a effective method for treating ADHD symptoms.
 Protein activates neurotransmitters that promote alertness, while carbohydrates cause drowsiness.
 Protein also avoids blood sugar spikes that can worsen the hyperactivity.
 High-fiber foods like fruit and vegetables, whole grains, and legumes can help to balance energy levels.

 A low-fat breakfast will increase its potency if you or your child is taking a stimulant drug.
 Fats can cause the body to absorb the drug more slowly, thus reducing the efficacy of the drug.
-Begin the day with a breakfast that provides a combination of complex carbohydrates and protein such as whole wheat toast eggs or whole grain yogurt pancakes.
+Begin the day with a breakfast that provides a combination of complex carbohydrates and protein such as whole-wheat toast, eggs or whole grain yoghurt pancakes.

 Working out with ADHD

 Exercising makes the brain function of ADHD more efficiently and effectively.
 A significant advantage of exercise is an improvement in endorphins, which can boost mood.
 Exercise also elevates the dopamine, norepinephrine, and serotonin levels in the brain, which improves concentration and attention.
 Walking four days a week for 30 minutes will also do the trick and skill-activities such as martial arts or ballet are especially successful for those with ADHD.